 Best SMS app for quickly sending texts

-And after setting up, you can send messages easily.
-Unlike other apps, which open up to a dashboard cluttered with widgets and options, TextMagic takes you straight to what you want to do: send a text.
+Unlike other apps, which open up to a dashboard cluttered with widgets and options, Textmagic takes you straight to what you want to do: send a text.

 In the Scheduled tab, you can schedule messages, for example, to send out a Friday Specials text every week.
 You can also set up templates in the Templates tab to make it faster to send recurring messages—like appointment confirmations—and automate responses to customer texts.
 And of course, you can quickly and easily send customers a text from the web or the iOS and Android apps.

-Really, TextMagic hits that sweet spot of being both a joy to use and powerful enough for almost anything a small business needs.
+Really, Textmagic hits that sweet spot of being both a joy to use and powerful enough for almost anything a small business needs.
 And even better, text credits are entirely pay-as-you-go, so you're not locked into an expensive ongoing contract.
-You prepay for credit, pay $10/month for a virtual number, and then just send texts—which start at $0.04—as much or as little as you need.
+You prepay for credit, pay $10/month for a virtual number, and then just send texts—which start at $0.049—as much or as little as you need.
+You can pay less per text if you're willing to sign up for a monthly subscription, though, meaning there's flexibility for scaling.

 Best SMS app for collecting phone numbers and advanced marketing